ForensicTools/Chronos-Watcher/README.md

 Documentation
 -------------

-This software includes a manpage, chronos.8, for your convenience.
-It has to be installed in the appropriate directory.
+This software includes a manpage, chronos.8.
+It should be installed in the manpage directory for ease of use.

 Run the following command as root
 ```bash